By introducing the ES8, Kawai really raised the bar for how a digital piano should sound and behave.

 The piano features the same PHA-50 wood hybrid action with Ivory & Ebony simulation as the FP-90, which is Roland’s top of the range most sophisticated hammer action.

-The RD-2000 can boast two independent sound engines that show everything that Roland’s engineers have achieved in creating the most realistic instrument sounds.
+The Roland RD-2000 boasts two independent sound engines that show everything that Roland’s engineers have achieved in creating the most realistic instrument sounds.

 The first sound engine uses the groundbreaking V-piano technology, which offers 10 physically modeled piano sounds and unlimited polyphony.